Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 **EAP** (Extensible Authentication Protocol) allows more complex authentication mechanism for RADIUS.
 EAP has multiple flavors depending on the vendor :

+- **EAP-MD5** uses a simple password for one-way authentication
 - **PEAP** (Protected EAP) co-created by Microsoft/Cisco/RSA.
   It allows user/password or domain membership authentication.
   A certificate is used to identify the RADIUS server to the client
 - **EAP-FAST** is Cisco-proprietary and simplifies PEAP to not use certificates.
 - **EAP-TLS** uses certificates both to identify the RADIUS server and the clients (all clients need a certificate).
+- **EAP-TTLS** uses a certificate to identify the server and a password to identify the client

 ## Cellular Standards